mehulagg/gitlab/doc/administration/reference_architectures/25k_users.md

 #### Webservice

 Webservice pods typically need about 1 vCPU and 1.25 GB of memory _per worker_.
-Each Webservice pod will consume roughly 4 vCPUs and 5 GB of memory using the [recommended topology](#cluster-topology) because four worker processes are created by default and each pod has other small processes running.
+Each Webservice pod consumes roughly 4 vCPUs and 5 GB of memory using the [recommended topology](#cluster-topology) because four worker processes are created by default and each pod has other small processes running.

-For 25k users we recommend a total Puma worker count of around 140.
+For 25,000 users we recommend a total Puma worker count of around 140.
 With the [provided recommendations](#cluster-topology) this allows the deployment of up to 35 Webservice pods with 4 workers per pod and 5 pods per node.
 Expand available resources using the ratio of 1 vCPU to 1.25 GB of memory _per each worker process_ for each additional